Setting up a New Group on the Hub

 It is recommended that you use the same team as your parent (for local groups this will normally be the regional team).
 This is so your group can easily interact with other groups in the region.

-Only the Mattermost admins can create Teams on Mattermost now – you need to DM them @xradmin and @xradmin2 to ask for a new team.
-The team name must not clash with an existing team, and must be between 2 and 15 characters long.
-Once they have created it for you, please follow the instructions in If you already have a Mattermost team above.
+Only the Mattermost admins can create Teams on Mattermost, so you need to DM them @xradmin and @xradmin2 to ask for a new team.
+The team name must not clash with an existing team, (especially in terms of mandate overlap or repetition).
+The group name must be between 2 and 15 characters long.
+Once this is created, please follow the instructions above in If you already have a Mattermost team.

-Read the The Hub for Group Admins for how to invite people, add new forums and channels, etc.
+Read the Group Admin Guides for how to invite people, add new forums and channels, etc.